0xrawsec/gene/README.md

 The above rule is useless and is a showcase just to introduce you the concept.

-1. The `Meta` part of the rule matches what is under the `System` part of the event
+* The `Meta` part of the rule matches what is under the `System` part of the event
 * The `Criticality` is a criticality level attributed to the event matching the rule
-* The `Matches` contains the different matches you can use in the `Condition`
+* The `Matches` contains the different matches you can use later in the `Condition`
-* A match is in a form of `$NAME: OPERAND OPERATOR 'VALUE'`
+* A `Match` is in a form of `$NAME: OPERAND OPERATOR 'VALUE'`
-  * So far the operatior only applies on `string` there is not type information possible
+  * So far the operatior only applies on `string` so the value cannot by `typed`
 * There are three types of operators for the `Matches`
   * `=` strict match
-  * `!=` don't match (I am thinking about removing this one since we can negate in the condition)
+  * `!=` don't match (I am thinking about removing this one since we can negate `=` in the condition)
   * `~=` regexp match (following Go regexp syntax)
 * The `Condition` is the logic applied to the `Matches` in order to trigger the rule

+# Notes

+This project is quite new and may still have little bugs, so do not hesitate to open issues for those.